 Exact competition rules vary.
 Some competitions have every archer participate in the first round, and move the top scorers on to the next round, continuing this until there is a winner.
 Others have two archers compete against one another in a best of three rounds scenario with the winner advancing.
 No matter the exact rules, every competition has archers shoot the same number of arrows in a set number of rounds from the same distance.
 The archer with the highest score wins.

 While aiming your arrow and hitting the target is important, it is equally important that archers can safely draw down in case of an emergency on the range.
 Each range has a set of whistle calls that let archers know when they should approach the shooting line, when it is safe to shoot at the target and in the case of an emergency, when they should release their arrows and back away from the shooting area.
 Archers should practice this motion so that they can be ready to safely draw down without sending their arrow into the field.

 Ready to take your shot?
-Visit disabledsportsusa.org/location-map to find a local chapter that provides archery instruction.
+Find a local chapter of Disabled Sports USA that provides adaptive archery instruction.

 Don’t have a chapter near you?
-Visit teamusa.org/usa-archery/clubs/find-a-club to find a range near you.
+Visit USA Archery to find a range near you.
 If they don’t have an adaptive program, speak to an instructor and provide them with the Adaptive Archery Instructor Manual to help integrate yourself into the program.